openstack/keystone/doc/source/installing.rst

 * default_catalog.templates

 From here, refer to :doc:`configuration` to choose which backend drivers to enable and use.
-Once configured, you should be able to run keystone by issueing the command::
+Once configured, you should be able to run keystone by issuing the command::

     keystone-all